Home Warranty Benefits for Real Estate Agents: Programs & Partnerships

 Using Home Warranties to Accelerate Closings

 Inspection reports are the #1 source of last-minute deal friction.
 When an inspector flags aging systems or worn appliances, buyers often demand repair credits or price concessions.
-Agents who already have a home warranty in play can redirect that conversation — positioning the warranty as forward protection rather than reopening price negotiations.
+Agents who already have a home warranty in play can redirect that conversation, positioning the warranty as forward protection rather than reopening price negotiations.
+Our guide on home warranty negotiation tactics walks through specific scripts for both sides of the table.

 Here's how warranties keep transactions moving at each stage: